-The answer section is a bit of a work in progress at the moment.
-Kindly be patient.
-I am working on providing answers to every exercise.
+The answer section is a work in progress.
+I am working on providing answers to every exercise but this takes time.
+Thank you for your patience.

 Note that many exercises may have multiple possible answers.
 If your code looks a bit differnt from mine, but produces valid results, then your answer is fine.
 If you are uncertain, you can always contact me.